kodecocodes/i9t/contacts/contacts.markdown

     tableView.setEditing(false, animated: true)
     // TODO: Add the contact
   }
-  createContact.backgroundColor = rwGreen
+  createContact.backgroundColor = BlueColor
   return [createContact]
 }
 ```

-The above code creates a single row action for the table view cells named "Create Contact" with a green background color.
+The above code creates a single row action for the table view cells named "Create Contact" with a blue background color.

 Build and run your app; slide left on a table view cell and you'll see the row action appear like so: